-9.2 Is it still possible to travel abroad from Belgium?
+10.2 Is it still possible to travel abroad from Belgium?

-Non-essential travel from Belgium are expressly prohibited until 5 April 2020 (provisional date).
+Non-essential travel from Belgium are expressly prohibited until 19 April 2020 (provisional date).
+For the distinction between non-essential and essential travel, reference is made to point 10.1.